-Throughout most of 2008 the financing markets utilized by the Company to fund its MBS portfolio, as well as the market for MBS securities, were severely distressed.
+Throughout most of 2008 and to date during 2009 the financing markets utilized by the Company to fund its MBS portfolio, as well as the market for MBS securities, were severely distressed.
 Moreover, the turmoil that originated in the MBS market spread into many other financial markets and the global economy as a whole.
 The disruptions in the market prompted unprecedented intervention by the new administration of President Obama, the world's central banks, the Congress of the United States, the US Treasury and the Federal Reserve in an effort to restore stability.
-As a result of these efforts, market conditions were somewhat less volatile in March 2009, although credit is still tight and it is unknown at this time when and to what extent market conditions will become more stable.
+As a result of these efforts, market conditions have stabilized although credit conditions are still tight and it is unknown when and to what extent market conditions will fully recover.
 These conditions have and will continue to impact the Company.

-As of March 31, 2009 the Company had approximately \$74.7 million of outstanding obligations under repurchase agreements with maturities through April 2009.
-Subsequent to period-end and through May 8, 2009, the Company has been able to maintain its repurchase facilities with comparable terms to those that existed at March 31, 2009 with maturities through May 20, 2009.
+As of June 30, 2009 the Company had approximately \$69.9 million of outstanding obligations under repurchase agreements with maturities through July 10, 2009.
+Subsequent to period-end and through August 10, 2009, the Company has been able to maintain its repurchase facilities with comparable terms to those that existed at June 30, 2009 with maturities through August 27, 2009.
 Should the Company be unable to continue extending the maturity of the remaining repurchase obligations, it may be forced to sell assets, which may result in losses upon such sales.
 Accordingly, the Company has taken steps to augment its existing leveraged MBS portfolio with an alternative investment strategy since sufficient repurchase agreement funding is not available.
-The Company is currently employing an investment strategy that utilizes derivative mortgage backed securities collateralized by MBS with comparable borrower and prepayment characteristics to the securities currently in the portfolio.
+The Company is currently employing an investment strategy that utilizes derivative mortgage-backed securities collateralized by MBS with comparable borrower and prepayment characteristics to the securities currently in the portfolio.
 Such securities are not funded with repurchase agreements but instead purchased directly.
-However, if cash resources are, at any time, insufficient to satisfy the Company's liquidity requirements, such as when cash flow from operations are materially negative, the Company may be required to pledge additional assets to meet margin calls, liquidate assets, sell additional debt or equity securities or pursue other financing alternatives.
+However, if cash resources are, at any time, insufficient to satisfy the Company's liquidity requirements, such as when cash flows from operations are materially negative, the Company may be required to pledge additional assets to meet margin calls, liquidate assets, sell additional debt or equity securities or pursue other financing alternatives.